-A day late and a dollar short.
-Sorry, but I’ve been a busy, busy bee.
+I may be a day late and a dollar short in writing this blog post, but you'll have to forgive me as I’ve been a busy, busy bee.

 Lame, I know, but hey, give me a break; I spent less than thirty seconds coming up with that one.